A portable air conditioner is a must have for anyone enjoying life on the road during a heat wave or traveling through the scorching summers.

 Having a remote control makes the experience a lot easier.
 If you’re busy making dinner and you can feel the heat starting to get to you, simply grabbing the remote control and adjusting the fan settings could make a world of difference.

-How to Clean Portable Air Conditioners
+How to Clean a Portable Air Conditioner

 - You’ll need to find a flat, stable surface to lay your AC down on.
 Once you’ve sorted that it’s time to remove the cover and place it to the side with any screws you’ve removed also.
 You don’t want to lose these.

-- Take a cups worth of bleach and then pour it inside the drain tray so it can start cleaning out any of the sludge.
+- Take a cup's worth of bleach and then pour it inside the drain tray so it can start cleaning out any of the sludge.
 You should leave the bleach reacting for around 10 minutes and then begin spraying down the full air conditioner with a hose.

 - Once the device has air dried, screw the housing unit back on and plug it back into the socket to test it out.
 It’s vital that the full AC has had time to dry, turning it on while still wet could be risky.
 If you carry out this cleaning process properly, you’ll only need to clean your AC once every year.

-People Also Ask
+People Also Ask - Portable ACs FAQs

 An important section for anyone that might feel confused about certain terminology or topics we’ve discussed in the article.
 We’ve compiled some of the most asked questions and answered them to the best of our ability.

 Can You Run a Portable RV Air Conditioner With Solar Power?

 Running an air conditioner unit inside your RV using purely solar power will depend on the amount of solar energy you can generate.
 All air conditioner units use a significant amount of power, which means you will need a fairly large solar array to run the unit for any long period.
 While possible, it's unlikely your solar panels can feed your air conditioner enough electricity to run for a full day unless you have invested in a highly efficient solar power system with a high-capacity solar battery bank.